-Socotra Island is part of an archipelego off the coast of Yemen and Somalia.
-A fascinating and unique group of plants and animals live on the islands of the archipelego.
+Socotra Island is part of an archipelago off the coast of Yemen and Somalia.
+A fascinating and unique group of plants and animals live on the islands of the archipelago.
 Conservation of these organisms is very important for maintaining the Earth's biodiversity.

 Socotra Island: Location of Unique Plants and Animals